lunanbit/lunanbit.github.io/index.md

 <h2 style="margin: 80px 0px 10px;"></h2>

-I am an incoming Assistant Professor in the [School of Computer Science](https://www.bristol.ac.uk/science-engineering/schools/computer-science/) at the [University of Bristol](https://www.bristol.ac.uk/), beginning in January 2026.
+I am an incoming Assistant Professor in the [School of Computer Science](https://www.bristol.ac.uk/science-engineering/schools/computer-science/) at the [University of Bristol](https://www.bristol.ac.uk/), starting in January 2026.
 I am also a visiting scientist at the [RIKEN Center for Advanced Intelligence Project (RIKEN-AIP)](https://www.riken.jp/en/research/labs/aip/) and a member of the [European Laboratory for Learning and Intelligent Systems (ELLIS)](https://ellis.eu/).

 My research focuses on trustworthy machine learning, spanning the design, analysis, and evaluation of reliable learning algorithms under data corruption, across diverse data modalities, and under real-world constraints.
 I work on both the theoretical foundations of machine learning and its applications in core AI areas such as computer vision and reinforcement learning, as well as real-world problems in healthcare.